Anyone that uses social media for any length of time will no doubt have noticed the upturn in Thrifty and Money Saving accounts.

 Although I think it can be more damaging to get into financial trouble and debt by spending money you don’t have, that doesn’t always mean that there aren’t areas where choosing the thrifty option might be more damaging.
 First and foremost, no one can survive in a constant state of deprivation.

 Most of the time I think you can find thrifty alternatives that don’t deprive you, but you always need balance.
 Burning yourself out is damaging for your mental health, your happiness and reaching your financial goals.
 Also, I think when it comes to certain purchases, safety is more important than a bargain such as buying a car seat for your baby.
+Remember that if things do become too overwhelming then it’s always good to reach out to counsellors or therapists like you would find at BetterHelp.com to see if they can help.

 It is better to spend the money on a trusted brand than buying one from a cheap international seller who may not conform to the rigorous safety requirements we have in this country.
 Likewise buying a second-hand car seat or bike helmet is never worth it in case they have been involved in a crash in the past before.
 Safety is more important than saving money.